When Can You Deduct Medical Expenses?

 AGI Threshold for Deducting Medical Expenses

-For the 2017 tax year, you’re only allowed to deduct the portion of your medical expenses that exceed 7.5 percent of your adjusted gross income, regardless of your age.
-The 7.5 percent threshold for medical expenses has been extended through 2018 for everyone.
+For the 2020 tax year, you’re allowed to deduct medical expenses that exceed 7.5 percent of your adjusted gross income, regardless of your age.
 For example, if your AGI is $70,000, your threshold is $5,250.
 So, if you have $6,000 in deductible medical expenses, your deduction reduces your income by $750.
+The 7.5 percent rule has been the standard for the last few years, and many families with high health care costs–particularly those with seniors or people with disabilities–came to rely on that deduction.
+The arrival of the pandemic made it even more critical and at the end of 2020, Congress made the medical deducation permanent as part of the most recent round of coronavirus legislation.

 Reporting Your Medical Tax Deductions